andyt98/spring-boot-masterclass/README.md

 Section 3:
+Dependency injection
 Implement to Interfaces
 Switching Implementations with @Primary and @Qualifier